 Dr. Alexander Ebbes

-Xyna.AI
+CTO, Xyna.AI

 Alexander has been in deep love with machine learning since the days when this was not yet "deep".
 Besides the inevitable neural networks that have come back into fashion, he enjoys exploring the whole spectrum from genetic algorithms to symbolic intelligence.
 Alexander's interests range from the mathematical foundations of AI and machine learning to algorithms, hardware and real-world scenarios with practical benefits.
 His main area of application for AI is telecommunication networks.
 There are a variety of applications such as topology optimisation, segment routing, performance prediction, and energy savings that benefit from advanced analytics.